 Colorado Springs is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Colorado Springs.
 This makes Colorado Springs a good place to live for young professionals.
 With so many people in this demographic, Colorado Springs presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

-The education level of Colorado Springs citizens is very high relative to the national average among all cities (21.84%): 39.88% of adults in Colorado Springs have a bachelor's degree or even advanced degree.
+The citizens of Colorado Springs are very well educated compared to the average community in the nation: 39.88% of adults in Colorado Springs have a bachelor's degree or even advanced degree.

 The per capita income in Colorado Springs in 2018 was $34,076, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $136,304 for a family of four.
 However, Colorado Springs contains both very wealthy and poor people as well.